dsnopek/lingwo/README.txt

 	 - Click "Save content type"

+   o If you are using the views module, you may want to consider disabling the "dictionary" view
+     and enabling the "dictionary_multiple" view.

  * If you want to using Lingwo to manage multiple senses on each entry, enable the "lingwo_senses" module.